semaperepelitsa/smart_titles/Readme.md

     <% title "Title for a browser window" %>
     <h1>Different title for the page</h1>

+This gem is under development and [therefore](http://semver.org/) API can change between minor versions until the 1.0.0.

 Installation
 ---
 Add this line to your Gemfile: